Help support our friends in Israel in their time of need.

 Study Tour Curriculum

 Completing the Study Tour Curriculum is the best way to ensure your not overwhelmed by the information you'll be absorbing on your Study Tour.
 The foundational knowledge you'll gain will help provide a context for your experiences so that they're easier to understand and remember.
-No amount of pre-trip study can ruin the experience of actually being in the land of our Lord.
+We recommend that you don't google pictures and/or videos of the sites and places you will visit.
+These are best experienced the first time with Bible in hand, in person.
+Once you are home, you will have plenty of time ot google the sites.

 Most people don't read Scripture with geography in mind.
 Go back and reread portions of the Text asking yourself, "Where did this happen?" and "How far from Jerusalem did this take place?" and "How long would it have taken for them to get there?"
 It will amaze you how much geography affects our understanding of the narratives in the Bible and Biblical history.